 - Collect all tools that could be useful for fire management, such as rakes, axes, saws, shovels and buckets.

-- Close and shutter your windows and doors.
+- Shutter and close your windows and doors.

 - Close all of your interior doors to slow the flow of air.

-- Close the valves on your supplies of natural gas, propane and heating oil.
+- Turn off valves on your supplies of natural gas, propane and heating oil.

 - Fill any large containers on your property with water.